nspec/NSpec/index.md

 ### Debugger Support ###
 <hr />

-If you want to hook into the debugger quickly.
-Just place the following line inside of your tests.
+If you want to hook into the debugger quickly, just place the following line inside of your tests.
 When you run `NSpecRunner.exe`, the debugger will pop right up: